marcopaglio/BookingApp/README.md

 > N.B: On Windows systems some unit and integration tests cannot be executed due to lack of compatibility of required Docker images, like MongoDB and PostgresSQL.
 If you are brave enough, you can fill the void creating custom Docker images for MongoDB and PostgreSQL starting from a [Windows OS base layer](https://hub.docker.com/_/microsoft-windows-base-os-images).

-Also GitHub Actions provides website and release status of the BookingApp project:  <br>
+Also GitHub Actions provides website status for the BookingApp project and release status for the BookingApp application:  <br>
 [![Deploy content to GitHub Pages](https://github.com/marcopaglio/BookingApp/actions/workflows/gh-pages.yml/badge.svg?branch=main)](https://github.com/marcopaglio/BookingApp/actions/workflows/gh-pages.yml)  <br>
 **HERE GITHUB RELEASES**  <br>